Rhubarb: benefits, dosage, contraindications

 ✪✪✪✪✪

-Clinical research shows that a cream containing rhubarb and sage applied to cold sores is as effective as acyclovir cream, healing lesions in about 7.2 days compared to 6.3 days for acyclovir.
+A clinical study shows that a cream containing rhubarb and sage applied to cold sores is as effective as an acyclovir-based cream, healing lesions in about 7.2 days versus 6.3 days for acyclovir.

 Posologie